FastForwardTeam/FastForward/README.md

 Chromium based browsers include Chrome, Edge and Brave

-1) Go to the [Github actions tab](https://github.com/Universal-Bypass-Renewed/Universal-Bypass/actions) and click on latest succesful workflow run.
+1) Go to the [Github actions tab](https://github.com/Universal-Bypass-Renewed/Universal-Bypass/actions) and click on the latest succesful workflow run.
 2) Scroll down to the artifacts section and download the universal bypass chromium package.
-3) Unnzip the file once to get
+3) Unnzip the file once
 4) Open the manage extensions page on your borwser and turn on "Developer Mode"
 5) Drag and drop "UniversalBypass_chromium_0.zip" into the manage extensions page If you need any help join our Discord: https://discord.gg/RSAf7b5njt